pyth-network/governance/docs/pips/operational/op-pip-1.md

 ## Rationale

-Further increase the Pyth revenue generated from usage of the oracle by downstream at no extra cost to users (paid out from the centralized sequencer revenue).
+Collect the revenue generated from usage of the oracle by downstream applications at no extra cost to users (paid out from the centralized sequencer revenue).

 ## Description